 There have only been two back-to-back winners in the history of the World Cup and the last was 60 years ago.
 If someone can do it again, it is France, the most complete, the most talented team in the World Cup.
 France has conceded a goal in each of their five games in this tournament, but the level of play this Tricolores have maintained is nothing less than stellar.

 Antoine Griezmann, Adrien Rabiot and Olivier Giroud are playing the best football in their careers.
 And then you have Kylian Mbappe.
 Football’s next best thing, who is leading his team to greatness with his 5 goals so fan in the World Cup.
+Before we move on, check the bet deposit bonus sites.

 Morocco is the ultimate coach’s team.
 Incredibly tactically dedicated, and disciplined, Morocco has only conceded one goal thus far in the World Cup.
 An own goal in the Canada game.